Transport & Parking

 For safety reasons cycles are not allowed in the Front, East or West Courts, and must not be ridden or left in any of the other courts.

 The University does not allow students to have cars in Cambridge.
 Parking is not available in University Departments or Colleges, including Wolfson, unless there is an attested medical condition, exceptional work requirements, or special compassionate grounds.
-Parking permission must be sought from your Tutor on a form available from the Tutorial Office or downloadable here.
+Parking permission must be sought from your Tutor on a form (downloadable below).

 Students who are in residence in term or in the Long Vacation period of residence are required to have a University Motor Licence if they wish to keep motor vehicles (other than mopeds) within ten miles of Great St Mary's Church.
 Only students who have MA status or who are members of the Senate do not currently require a licence.
 If you are given permission to keep a car at Wolfson, you will also be provided with a Motor Proctor's form, which you must provide to the Motor Proctor's office when you apply online for a Motor Licence.